ramirezra4/resume_tailor/README.md

 - **Human-in-the-Loop Review**: Review and approve each suggested change before applying it
 - **ATS Optimization**: Ensures your resume includes relevant keywords from the job description
 - **Ethical Guidelines**: Prevents misrepresentation by focusing on truthful highlighting of skills
+- **Token Usage Tracking**: Monitors API usage and estimates costs for each resume customization
 - **LaTeX Validation**: Automatically verifies that the generated LaTeX compiles correctly
 - **PDF Generation**: Creates both LaTeX and PDF versions of your tailored resume
 - **Application Tracking**: Maintains a log of all your customized resumes and application statuses